adegard/gsheet_notepad-plus-plus/README.md

 # gsheet_markdown for Notepad++
 Google Sheet Formulas Markdown in Notepad++

-Use Notepad++ for google sheet formulas editing.
+Use Notepad++ for google sheet formulas editing and create much complex programs (in formulas)

 Special Colors (markdown) of all formulas in English & Italian, commenting.